Moesha: Overview

-The series focused on the life of an upper-middle-class Black family through the eyes of a typical girl named Moesha.
+The series focused on the life of a black upper-middle-class family through the eyes of a typical girl named Moesha.
 Her father Frank, a widower and Saturn car salesman (and later owner of his own dealership, Brothers Saturn), has married Dee, the vice principal at Moesha's high school, much to Moesha's disapproval.
 The series was created by Ralph Farquhar, along with the writing team of Sara V. Finney and Vida Spears.
-The settings for the show include the Mitchell household, the teen hangout, The Den, and in some cases, Crenshaw High School, the school attended by Moesha, Kim, Niecy, and Hakeem.
+The settings for the show include the Mitchell household, teen hangout The Den, and in some cases, Crenshaw High School, the school attended by Moesha, Kim, Niecy, and Hakeem.
 The sitcom was set in the Leimert Park neighborhood of Los Angeles.

 Issues addressed

 The show dealt with real social issues affecting teenagers, such as premarital sex, the death of a parent, teen pregnancy, drug use, race relations, sexuality, dementia, and day-to-day issues teenagers faced at home and school such as gender prejudice and inequality.
 In one of the most controversial episodes, "Secrets and Lies" (aired February 7, 2000), the Mitchell family learned from Aunt Hattie that Frank is the biological father of Dorian, whom the Mitchells and Dorian himself believed to be Frank's nephew.
 The shocking news of Frank's infidelity during his first marriage turned the family upside-down and resulted in Dorian's rebellion and Moesha moving out of the family home and into a dorm room.

+Moesha was also the first Black-cast sitcom to have an episode devoted to teenagers and non-heterosexuality.
+The episode, "Labels" (aired October 1, 1996), concerned Hakeem's cousin Omar showing up at the Mitchell's home and the family fears he could be another Hakeem.
+Instead, he seems to be nice and responsible.
+Moesha, still grieving about her break-up with Q, goes out on a date with Omar.
+After attending a movie, they meet Omar's friend, Tracy, leading Moesha to believe that Omar may be gay.
+Moesha later tells Kim and Niecy her suspicions, and it doesn't take long until everyone in school knows the latest gossip.
+When Hakeem hears the news, Moesha realizes that she may have jeopardized their friendship.